loading...

 3. Say Hello in Kanab

 Just south of Mt.
 Carmel lies the tiny town of Kanab.
-It may be small in size, but it’s certainly got a big personality!
+It may be small in size, but it’s packed with standout stops!
+Check out all that's happening here just below.

 The Wave